TokynBlast/Backrooms-Database-Archives/README.md

 Version 1.5 removes the need for the external library

 ## v1.6 (next update)
-Version 1.6 will combine the Clobdex editor and other files into one file, for less complications
+Version 1.6 will combine the Clobdex editor and other files into one file, for less complications, some other things are: more middle and last names
+More functions in ClobDex
+Removal of regular use templates in ClobDex
+Fixed templates in ClobDex
+Fixed generation in ClobDex

 ## Extra
 This Backrooms Archive Database allows you to view images, and lets you make youre own level, using the specially designed tex editor I made, called "cloBdex"